coinbase/multisig-tool/README.md

 ## Development

-This tool was designed to have a minimal code foot print so it could be easily auditable by the security consicous.
+This tool was designed to have a minimal code foot print so it could be easily auditable by the security conscious.

 All the domain specific crypto is done in [`multisig.js`](https://github.com/coinbase/multisig-tool/blob/master/multisig/multisig.js).